 After you submit an appeal

 You'll get an email from YouTube letting you know the result of your appeal request.
-One of the following will happen:
+One of the following things will happen:

 - If we find that your content followed our Community Guidelines, we'll reinstate it and remove the strike from your channel.
-If you appeal a warning and the appeal is granted, the next offense will be a warning.
+If you appeal a warning and the appeal is granted, the next offence will be a warning.

 - If we find that your content was in violation of our Community Guidelines, the strike will stay and the video will remain down from the site.
 There's no additional penalty for appeals that are rejected.